samperay/cloud-terraform-examples/aws/tf-courses/certified_tf_associate_2020/study_guide.md

 solaris
 windows
 ```
-**purpose of terraform state**
+**purpose of terraform state:**

-*Mapping to the Real World*, When you have a resource resource "aws_instance" "foo" in your configuration, Terraform uses this map to know that instance i-abcd1234 is represented by that resource
+**Mapping to the Real World**, When you have a resource resource "aws_instance" "foo" in your configuration, Terraform uses this map to know that instance i-abcd1234 is represented by that resource.

-*Metadata*, track resource dependencies.
+**Metadata**, track resource dependencies(implicit/explicit)

-*Performance*, When running a terraform plan, Terraform must know the current state of resources in order to effectively determine the changes that it needs to make to reach your desired configuration
+**Performance**, When running a terraform plan, Terraform must know the current state of resources in order to effectively determine the changes that it needs to make to reach your desired configuration.

-*Syncing*, Terraform can use remote locking as a measure to avoid two or more different users accidentally running Terraform at the same time, and thus ensure that each Terraform run begins with the most recent updated state
+**Syncing**, Terraform can use remote locking as a measure to avoid two or more different users accidentally running Terraform at the same time, and thus ensure that each Terraform run begins with the most recent updated state.

-**terraform settings**
-"required_version" setting can be used to constrain which versions of the Terraform CLI can be used with your configuration
+**terraform settings**, "required_version" setting can be used to constrain which versions of the Terraform CLI can be used with your configuration

 ```
 terraform {
   required_providers {